I’m going to share both potential savings goals with you and see what you think. The bathroom makeover is the first of the two.

 On top of all that, we will most likely have to hire somebody to do all this because of the time it would take us.
 Having only one shower means that we can’t shower until it’s all done.
 Neither of us has done anything like this before, so it would take us probably close to a week if we’re being honest.
 I don’t want to go a week without showering, not even close.

 We haven’t gotten any quotes yet, so we have no idea how much it would cost to get it done.
 But I’ll take a very uniformed guess just for fun.
 I think aside from the price of the tub and new tile, it would probably cost about $2,000 to hire somebody to do it.
 I could be way off though.
 Then for the tub and tiles that we would buy ourselves, it could run us anywhere from $500 to $1,000.

 I’m fairly certain that putting in a Jacuzzi tub in there is unrealistic, but it would be nice to get a soaking tub—they’re a lot more fun than standard tubs.
 I would also like to put in two niches for the shower so that we have a built-in place for all of our stuff.
 I probably should have added that in my guesstimate above, since they seem to run around $40+ each.

 Obviously, my next steps should be to get a few (free) quotes and figure out what tub and tiles we want and how much they will cost us.
 It’s much easier to gauge your saving progress when you know how much you need to save.
-There are always instant loans online if we fall a bit short, but I’d prefer to save ahead of time to cover everything.

 So right now, getting a bathroom makeover is potentially going to be one of our 2013 goals.
 I’m not sure which we’ll choose, but I’m working on the next post for the other potential saving goal.
 I’ll try to get that posted in a couple of days.